paulAdrienMarie/federated_learning_simulation/README.md

 ## DETAILS OF THE FILES

-### Training
+### Prepare Dataset for Federated Learning scenario

 - `artifacts.py` : Script to create the training artifacts.
 See `README.md` in the artifacts folder
-- `check_conflict.py` : Script to check if there are duplicates in a dataset of images in a folder
+- `LabelGenerator.py` : Script to generate a dataset of for image classification using chatgpt-4o
-- `make_dataset.py` : Script to create the dataset to evaluate the model
+- `DatasetCleaner.py` : Script to clean the dataset created by the LabelGenerator.py
+- `Base64aaGenerator.py` : Script to generate the string representation of the images using base64 encoding
-- `openai_request.py` : Script to create the `train.json` file - dataset used within the training loop in javascript
+- `Pipeline.py` : Script to run the whole process of creating the dataset at once
+- `prepare_federated.py` : Creates a dataset as a json file for each user
-- `base64images.py` : Script to create the `train_base64images.json` file that is used within the training loop in javascript
+- `Evaluate.py` : Script to run the evaluation process and compare the base model with the model resulting of the federated learning

 ### Web Server